yiendos/my-sites-ide/README.md

 `[project-name] spark`

 To launch your new play area...
-See `Your project path is important` below for further details.
+See [Your project path is important](https://github.com/yiendos/my-sites-ide/wiki/Project-name--path-is-important) for further details.

 ---